-The shoulder joint consists of different muscles that are for moving, protection, and provide a wide range of motion.
-When one or more of these muscles is pulled or strained it can affect the smallest movements.
+The shoulder joint consists of different muscles for moving, protection, and a wide range of motion.
+When one or more of these muscles is pulled or strained, it can affect the smallest movements.
 A pulled shoulder muscle can make simple activities difficult, painful, and impossible.
 Minor shoulder injuries can heal on their own with home remedies.
 A serious shoulder muscle injury should be addressed by a medical professional.
 The shoulder is a ball-and-socket joint.
 Pulling a muscle in the shoulder can be caused by:

-Pulling a shoulder muscle can happen quickly like falling on the shoulder or from a car accident.
+Pulling a shoulder muscle can happen quickly, like falling on the shoulder or from a car accident.
 It can also develop from months or years of working a job where individuals perform repetitive motions with the shoulders and overuse the muscles to the point of strain.
-No matter the cause, rehabilitation, and recovery depend on the type and severity of the injury.
+No matter the cause, rehabilitation and recovery depend on the type and severity of the injury.

-Unless an individual is a medical professional or has experienced this type of pain before, it can be hard to tell exactly what the cause is.
+Unless an individual is a medical professional or has experienced this type of pain before, it can be hard to tell exactly its cause.
 Shoulder pain can have other or combined causes like inflammation of the tendons and joints, or the joint itself could be causing the injury.
 Here are a few ways to investigate what is causing shoulder pain.

-For individuals that experience shoulder pain that does not get better over time, seek professional help, even if the pain is mild.
+Individuals who experience shoulder pain that does not get better over time seek professional help, even if the pain is mild.
 A professional will develop the right treatment plan, reduce pain, and generate a healthy recovery, getting the individual back to normal and optimal health.

 Treatment and recovery plans are different for everyone.
 This is because it depends on the severity of the pull and the individual’s overall health.
 Many find that the pain is reduced with home remedies in two or three weeks.
 Chiropractic treatment for a pulled shoulder muscle can provide relief within one or two weeks.

 The shoulder should rest for 2 or 3 days.
 This gets the healing process started and prevents further injuring the area.

 During the days of rest, keeping the shoulder from moving can be difficult.
 To avoid this, wrap the shoulder or utilize a sling to support the arm.
 Remember that these should not be used for more than 2 or 3 days.

 If there is swelling, applying ice to the area can help reduce the inflammation.
 Apply for 20 minutes every hour.
 The swelling should begin reducing in a day or two.

-Working out the muscles after the 2 or 3 days of rest is important.
+Working out the muscles after 2 or 3 days of rest is important.
 Stretches will help the muscle group strengthen and heal.
-Not stretching the muscles and not using them for an extended time could worsen the injury and increase the risk of further injury. �
+Not stretching the muscles and not using them for an extended time could worsen the injury and increase further injury.

-As aforementioned not moving/stretching can cause more problems in the long run.
+As aforementioned, not moving/stretching can cause more problems in the long run.
 Not using the muscle can cause it to atrophy, which means that it will take longer to heal with the surrounding muscles weakening.
 Gentle stretches for a pulled shoulder muscle include: